fmalina/revisions-blocl/activism/theendofalchemy.md

 stopping, temporarily, further redemptions from three of its funds that were invested in so-called asset-backed securities.

 From the start of the crisis, central banks provided emergency loans.
-It didn’t solve the underlying problem.
+It didn't solve the underlying problem.

 The system staggered on for a year.
 But on 15 September the long-established